harunaabaldeh/gamdocs/README.md

 # gamdocs
-A place to your missing documenst in the gambia
+A place to find your missing documenst in the gambia